 Others to closely watch: leaders of Japan and South Korea, who are being pressured to stop financing new coal power plants in other countries.

 Brazil President Jair Bolsonaro will be on the spot because his country's 2030 goal is weaker than the nation's 2025 goal and there's pressure to stop Amazon deforestation.
 And Russia's Vladimir Putin, who has clashed with Biden, will also appear.

 But there's more.
 Pope Francis will speak on Thursday, while Bill Gates and Michael Bloomberg are featured on Friday.
-Mayors, governors, financial leaders, 18 Biden appointees and indigenous and youth activists will also get screen time.
+Mayors, governors, financial leaders, numerous Biden appointees plus Vice President Kamala Harris and indigenous and youth activists will also get screen time.

 This all leads to formal climate negotiations in November in Glasgow, Scotland, which is the big follow-up to the Paris agreement.
 The United Nations is counting on nearly 200 nations to announce tougher emission cut targets before that meeting, which will hash out still lingering issues.

 “This week is getting the ball rolling,” said Nigel Purvis, a former State Department climate negotiator in Democratic and Republican administration.